genrosales11/Yummy-app/README.md

 ### Technologies Used

-The Yummy App was build using:
+The Yummy App was built using the following technologies:

 * HTML
 * CSS
 * Javascript